kubedb/docs/docs/guides/redis/update-version/overview.md

 # Updating Redis version Overview

-This guide will give you an overview on how KubeDB Enterprise operator update the version of `Redis` database.
+This guide will give you an overview on how KubeDB Ops Manager update the version of `Redis` database.

 ## Before You Begin